apache/metron/metron-deployment/README.md

 * This is intended to be the simplest EC2 AWS deployment option

-* No need to have a separate machine to deploy

-* No need for preinstall requriments
+* No need for preinstall requriments on a seperate machine

 * If you are new to Metron and want to explore the functionality that it offers, this is good place to start.